jetbridge/cdk-nextjs/API.md

 Optional value used to install NextJS node dependencies.

-It defaults to 'npx --yes open-next@latest build'
+It defaults to 'npx --yes open-next@2 build'

 ---